Basic Concept

 To counter cyber-attacks, the Group monitors e-mails through its e-mail security system, installs antivirus software on information equipment, and applies security correction programs thoroughly.

 Targeted e-mail drills are conducted once a year for employees of domestic and overseas Group companies with the aim of raising cyber security awareness and cultivating response capabilities.
-In the FY2023 training, training e-mails simulating five targeted e-mail drills were prepared for 7,339 participants from 26 Group companies and sent to the targets at random.
+In the FY2024 training, training e-mails simulating three targeted e-mail drills were prepared for 8,097 participants from 31 Group companies and sent to the targets at random.
 The open rate varies greatly depending on the pattern of training e-mails, and the Group will use this as an opportunity to identify future issues, enhance security education, and continue targeted e-mail training.

 Countermeasures in the Event of a Large-Scale Disaster